 When you sit in your car and listen to your favorite music, you dive deep into a state of relaxation.
 At that time, you do not want anything to disturb your mood.
 Your car audio components create that ambiance for you.

-To enjoy your car audio ecosystem at its fullest, it is essential you know the ins and outs of car audio components.
+To enjoy your car audio ecosystem at its fullest, it is essential you know the ins and outs of each audio components in your car.
 These various components complement each other to create the perfect environment for you.
 A good knowledge of car audio systems will allow you to create your unique identity through customization.

-I have summarized the needs and functions of different types of car audio components for you to create that custom sound system.
-Let’s begin.
+I have summarized the needs and functions of different types of car audio components for you to create your proffered sound system.
+Let’s begin with the 6 core items.

 This guide will give you a 360 view of essential car audio components.
 I will begin with the head unit, and step-by-step build and understand the relation among the other audio components.